Presenter

 Publish Date

-Environmental Toxicants, as detected by our TOXDetect Profile, play a significant role in understanding our exposures.
+Environmental toxicants, as detected by our TOXDetect Profile, play a significant role in understanding our exposures.
 By recognizing how they are metabolized, even more insights can be gleaned about timing of exposure, the ability to eliminate them, and what additional influences they may be having on the system.
 It is essential to note that many of these toxicants are lipophilic, meaning they have an affinity for fat, allowing them to be more readily absorbed, particularly from dermal exposures.1 Being lipophilic means they also have a higher potential to be stored in lipids (e.g. cell membranes, adipose tissue), and need to go through biotransformation (i.e. Phase I and II of detoxification) to be eliminated.1 The chart below illustrates the parent compound, the metabolite of the parent compound, half-lives, and metabolic processes of these toxicants, including common classes such as phthalates, volatile organic compounds (VOCs), and pesticides.
 Phthalates, often found in plastics, VOCs from industrial emissions, and pesticides used in agriculture are prominent examples of environmental contaminants that the body must process and eliminate.

 Summary